 The more detailed you can be the more likely it is that you will not waste your time in a meeting.

 For example if you had a drop in the traffic coming from a certain country and would like your agency to advise you what the issue may be and how to fix it, make sure you tell them everything you have done on your website.
 If you have migrated to a new CMS, moved to CcTLDs, or changed some URLs, please make sure you inform your agency about it.
 This can change the angle completely and avoid sending the discussion in the wrong direction.
-Getting the developers or specialists in the meeting may be a good idea if you don’t feel comfortable explaining all these.
+Getting the developers or specialists in the meeting may be a good idea if you do not feel comfortable explaining all these.

 Advise on how much time you have